Thecave3/group_chat/README.md

 # group_chat
 This repo contains the project for "Sistemi Operativi" - Sapienza Univ. of Rome ay2016/2017

+Officially we're coding only UNIX client, but maybe we'll create also the Windows client.

+Server side is by Giorgio Dramis (che puzza).
+Client side is by Andrea Lacava.

 Here is the official request done by our teacher:

 Talk